safakgur/guard/docs/standard-validations.md

 # Standard Validations

 Below is a complete list of validations that are included with the library.
+Optional parameters that allow you to specify custom exception messages are omitted for brevity.

 All validations are documented using the XML documentation comments, so IntelliSense works but I haven't yet decided which tool to use for converting the XML output to HTML.
 Therefore there is no online documentation yet.

 ### Null Guards